With mask mandates lifting soon and travel beginning to return, it may be time to start planning

-Visit Vancouver USA is closely monitoring developing information about COVID-19 (Coronavirus) and related guidelines.
+Visit Vancouver WA is closely monitoring developing information about COVID-19 (Coronavirus) and related guidelines.
 While we strive to update this page, we encourage you to check with individual parks, businesses, and facilities before departing.

 Health and safety for our visitors and residents are our top priority, and we will follow guidance from local, state, and national health officials.
 As we adapt our messaging and programs of work, we will continue to focus on support for local businesses, sustainable tourism to our natural places, and connecting visitors to authentic experiences.
 See below for a list of resources, updates, and known event changes.